microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 <img src="../media/adal_authentication.png" Height="350" Width="210" />

-The sign out process also is implemented in the **DependencyService**.
-It delete the ADAL sdk Cache to force the user to authenticate.
+The sign out feature also has been implemented by **DependencyService**.
+The following code signs out an user.

 ```csharp
 public void SignOut()